An Oracle ULA (Oracle Unlimited License Agreement) is:

 What if we aquire an legal entity during the ULA term?

-Entities may not be allowed to use ULA software during the acquisition of the Oracle ULA unlimited license agreement.
+Entities may not use ULA software while acquiring the Oracle ULA unlimited license agreement.

 How Redress can help with your Oracle ULA